-Nagios XI and Splunk Observability Cloud compete in the IT monitoring category.
-Splunk Observability Cloud seems to have the upper hand because of its advanced data ingestion capabilities and AI-driven insights.
+Nagios XI and Splunk Observability Cloud compete in the network monitoring and observability space.
+Splunk Observability Cloud has the upper hand with its advanced real-time monitoring and analytics capabilities, while Nagios XI is highlighted for its extensibility and cost-effectiveness.

 They often require multiple questions, with five or six emails to get a response.